freeipa/freeipa/workshop.rst

 *services* in your domain.

-Module 3: User management and Kerberos authentication
+Unit 3: User management and Kerberos authentication
 =====================================================

-This module introduces the ``ipa`` CLI program and the web interface.
+This unit introduces the ``ipa`` CLI program and the web interface.
 We will perform some simple administrative tasks: adding groups and users and managing group membership.